-Comfort is a huge factor in Mama Milk breast pump reviews, because our biology dictates that uncomfortable mum will not yield as much breast milk as a mum who is relaxed when expressing.
-I have to admit I was quite impressed with the Mini Electric as even a basic model, Medela have included a suction control feature which can be operated with one hand.
-You won’t get features like the Medela Swing two phase suction, but you can still benefit from Medela great range of breast shield sizes.
-The pump comes with the standard 24mm breast shield (medium); however you can get shields ranging from 21mm-36mm, which can be purchased separately if needed.
+Comfort is a huge factor in Mama Milk breast pump reviews because our biology dictates that uncomfortable mum will not yield as much breast milk as a mum who is relaxed when expressing.
+I have to admit I was quite impressed with the Mini Electric as even a basic model, Medela has included a suction control feature which you can operate with one hand.
+You won’t get features like the Medela Swing two-phase suction, but you can still benefit from Medela great range of breast shield sizes.
+The pump comes with the standard 24mm breast shield (medium); however, you can get shields ranging from 21mm-36mm, which can be purchased separately if needed.

 Is it an effective pump?

-This breast pump can be use with either a mains power supply or by using two AA alkaline batteries.
-It’s basic but this little machine actually packs quite a punch for such a simplistic design.
+This breast pump can be used with either a mains power supply or by using two AA alkaline batteries.
+It’s basic, but this little machine actually packs quite a punch for such a simplistic design.